 Eleven women participated in the performance.
 They were divided in groups and were placed in the engagement with installation in each room.
 They engaged in a repetitive act assigned to them.

 The sound in Performance.

-All three rooms had a hidden audio device installed in them.
-Each played the recording of Meena Kandaswamy's poem The Touch recited in my own voice.
+All three rooms had a hidden audio devices installed in them.
+Each played the recording of a text from Meena Kandaswamy's book Touch but in an incremental order.
 The performance started with my poetry recital.
-My present voice was then joined by the recorded one, reciting the same poetry.
-At first the sound gave an impression of an echo.
-The repetition of each word soon caused the sounds from each room to join and these synchronised voices started overlapping each other.
-This simultaneous utterance of the words grew intense at the end of the performance, creating a cacophony of fragmented words.
+I started the performance by reciting the poems.
+After first few pages of the poem, my live voice was joined by the recorded voice playing in another room, and in another room and so on.
+The sound was timed in such a way that at first it sound gave an impression of an echo, but when sounds for all the room joined in one by one these synchronized voices started overlapping each other.
+This simultaneous utterance of the words grew intense creating a cacophony of fragmented words.
 The poetry was lost.
-The poetry and its meaning were reduced to a verbal texture, and chaotic untamed noise.
+The poetry and its meaning were reduced to a verbal texture, and chaotic untamed noises.